torenware/go-stripe-with-vue/README.md

 In all, the Vue pieces look a lot like the parts of the app that still use the original Go approaches, which is part of the point.

+## Starting Up The System

+Mostly this is just the app as built in the Udemy class, but a few things are necessary now that I've integrated Vue 3:

+1. I put settings into a `.env.local` file.
+This created problems using MySQL DSNs, so I build the DSN on the fly.
+Works fine, less trouble.
+A sample file is in the repo.
+2. `make start` builds the whole app, and embeds a production build of the Vue code.
+Building is slow, which is entirely on the Vue build process.
+The go apps run as `-env prodution`.
+3. `make start_dev` builds the go apps as usual, but runs them as `-env development`.
+It also brings up the Vite dev server, which does hot updates.
+It is very fast, and a cool way to develop javascript.